 The next part of the project was sourcing all of the other parts.
 Joe’s BOM at the time had a mistake on it the 22pf capacitor listed was a 0201 imperial part.
 The BOM above is listing a 0603 imperial sized part.
 That is an easy mistake to make as 0201 imperial is 0603 metric..
 The parts listed above are the specific part numbers I ordered except for the wire.
 If you don’t care to do the Link Port, then you don’t need R15-R18, D1-D5, or C5-C8, or the DMG Link PCB, and the Link Port itself.

 Once I had all the required parts it was time to prep the various parts.
-For the Retorflag case, I had to desolder the USB power board from the Power Reset button board so I could reuse it.
+For the Retroflag case, I had to desolder the USB power board from the Power Reset button board so I could reuse it.
 I then had to desolder the Power and Reset Buttons as well as the LED and the LED Light pipe so I could reuse them.
 I then installed the Power and Reset Buttons and attached the USB power board to the new PCB.
-Just a note I missed seeing the pad for the Resistor for he LED on the board, I revised the board so that was listed on the silk screen and installed a 510 Ohm resistor on it ( I expect a 1k resistor would do well too if you don’t want it so bright).
+Just a note I missed seeing the pad for the Resistor for the LED on the board, I revised the board so that was listed on the silk screen and installed a 510 Ohm resistor on it ( I expect a 1k resistor would do well too, if you don’t want it so bright).

 The case requires a bit of modification to fit the new parts.
 The opening where the two USB ports needs enlarged depending on which Controller port type you go with.
 The top needs modified by cutting out the opening for the Cartridge to get in.
 That requires taking the front center post out of the top as well.
 Be careful to not remove too much.
 I did have to slightly trim some of the top posts (but not all) about the thickness of the PCB to get it to fit nicely.
 The back center post was removed on mine as well using the PCB as it was on the prototype.
 I revised the PCB so that v3.21 should let that back center post remain now.
 To see how much the top posts needed shaved down (about the thickness of the PCB) just check the fit of the PCB laying in the top of the case, it basically needs to sit level and about flush with it.
 For the Pi Pico to clear the top, I had to remove the tabs and a little bit more where the fan is to snap in.
 I think if the Pico is mounted with short posts it would have more clearance.
 I decided to mount it with some header sockets so I can remove it if I want/need to in the future.
 For the bottom there there is some material that needs removed from under where the green mounting part goes in for the Controller port.
 That part is where the Controller Port is mounted as well as the hole in it is the one hole that holds the VGA to HDMI board in place.
 Below you can see the modifications to the case.
 I didn’t think to take “before pictures”.
 You can also see the new Power Reset board, USB Power board as well as the Wii board mounted into the bottom of the case.
 The Link Port will be added to the lower right cavity later.